krazkidd/kdeck/README.md

 * codelite
 * wxglade

+**Suggestions are welcome.**

 ## Kalshi API

 Kalshi provides a [REST API](https://trading-api.readme.io/reference/getting-started) for getting portfolio information and making trades, among other things. kdeck uses the [Oat++](https://oatpp.io/) library to make API requests[^1].

 Kalshi provides a [demo environment](https://trading-api.readme.io/reference/creating-a-demo-account) for API development.
+This is configured by default for debug builds.
+It is recommended to use different credentials for live and demo environments.